IJDykeman/ijdykeman.github.io/_posts/2017-10-16-wang-tile-procedural-generation.markdown

 categories: ml
 ---

-In this post, I'll describe the two algorithms I implemented for creating complex procedural worlds from simple sets of colored tiles.
-I will show that by carefully designing these tile sets, you can create interesting procedurally generated content, such as landscapes with cities, or dungeons with interesting internal structure.
+In this post, I'll describe the two algorithms for creating complex procedural worlds from simple sets of colored tiles and constraints on the placements of those tiles.
+I will show that by carefully designing these tile sets, you can create interesting procedurally generated content, such as landscapes with cities, or dungeons with complex internal structure.
 The video below shows the system creating a procedural world based on the rules encoded in 43 colored tiles.

 <iframe width="100%" height="500" src="https://www.youtube.com/embed/XVIYY0AQF-8?rel=0&amp;showinfo=0"
 	frameborder="0" allowfullscreen